-It’s important to have a well-stocked kit in the salon.
-You need to be able to meet the needs of all clients that may walk through the door.
-You may not need the zero lift developer often, but it’s important to have it on hand when it is needed.
-Depending on the brand you use, colour charts and online information will help you to understand the mixing ratios and what to expect the outcome to achieve.
-If you’re not confident trying on a client, consider using a mannequin head to practice on first.
-You’ll be achieving great results in no time!
+You may not need zero lift developer often, but it's important to have it on hand in your salon when it is needed.
+Depending on the brand you use, hair colour charts will help you to understand the mixing ratios and what to expect with the outcome.
+If you have any questions about choosing developers, our hair colour experts are always happy to help you out.